Advocacy Committee

 The Advocacy Committee organizes the annual Acupuncture Education Day at the Florida State Capital in Tallahassee.

+This is a fun volunteer opportunity and a wonderful way to support the profession!
 During this special annual event, practitioners from all over Florida travel to the State Capitol and spend the day educating our lawmakers and their staff about the benefits of Acupuncture and Oriental Medicine (AOM).
 We provide treatments in the Capitol and introduce ourselves to our local Senators and Representatives and their aids.
 In this way, Florida lawmakers come to understand the benefits of AOM for Floridians and hopefully become more inclined to help us protect those benefits if challenged.
 As a result of the annual Acupuncture Education Days since 1997, Florida lawmakers look to FSOMA for information and advice about AOM.
 Some of the Capitol members look forward to their treatment every year.
 It’s a fun and important event and includes the chance to connect with fellow practitioners from around the state.

 The Advocacy Committee monitors current issues that impact Acupuncture and Oriental Medicine.